AdrianTheHacker/UWMedTechResolve-Onboarding-Project/README.md

 Written by Adrian Tarantino<br>
 GitHub: [@AdrianTheHacker](https://github.com/AdrianTheHacker)

-## Running the Project with Pre-Compiled Build
-The pre-compiled project build can be found inside of `./build/`.
-To run the pre-compiled build follow the steps below:
-1. Open your terminal from the project's root.
-2. Type ```make run-server``` to run the server.
-3. In another terminal session, type ```make run-client``` to run the client.

 ## Running the Project from a Fresh Compilation
 To compile the program using `make` follow the steps listed below: